Q: What is Child Care Fee Subsidy?

 Q: What Child Care Centre or home provider can I use?

-A: The District of Thunder Bay Social Services Administration Board (TBDSSAB) Integrated Social Services Division holds contracts with licensed providers that are listed on our web site under Program Locations.
-The TBDSSAB also holds a contract with the City of Thunder Bay Licensed Private Home Child Care Program.
-Information about home locations can be obtained by calling the City’s Private Home Child Care Worker directly at (807) 623-1767.
+A: The District of Thunder Bay Social Services Administration Board (TBDSSAB) holds contracts with licensed providers that are listed on the child care web site under Program Locations.
+The TBDSSAB also holds a contract with Our Kids Count for the Licensed Private Home Child Care Program.

 Q: What do I need to bring to my interview?